exercism/ruby/README.md

 ### Generated Test Suites

 Generated test suites use the `bin/generator` cli.

+Before using the cli it is recommended you run `bundle install` from within the xruby directory to install/update any required gems.

 While many of the exercises which have canonical data already have generators, some do not.
 To find out whether an exercise has a generator, run